markovicb1/monthly-cash-monitoring/README.md

 Here's the list of upcoming changes:
 - English interface
-- Make history graph
+- Refactor code
+- Open PDF immediately after creating it
-- PDF view of history with additional statistics
+- Add logo to PDF
+- Insert threads for better performance

 [^1]: Version 1.0, 1.1 and 1.2 is in Serbian Cyrilic only.
 [^2]: Even though the newest version of Java is 19, it is recommended to use the LTS(Long time support) version, which is version 17